RushilSoni-UniAcc/National-Healthcare-Management-System/README.md

 # National-Healthcare-Management-System

-India's healthcare system is vast and complex, involving millions of patients, thousands of hospitals, doctors, diseases, and insurance providers.
-But currently, there is no single platform that brings all this information together in a well-organized and accessible way.
-This makes it hard to track patient histories, manage insurance claims, monitor hospital resources, and analyse national health data.
-Manual record-keeping or disconnected systems often lead to inefficiencies, errors, and delays in care.
-To solve this, we propose the National Healthcare Management System (NHMS), a centralized, relational database management system.
+The National Healthcare Management System (NHMS), a centralized, relational database management system.
 It captures the core entities of the Indian healthcare
 system: patients, doctors, hospitals, diseases, insurance companies, and the government.
 Each entity is modelled as a table, with relationships connecting them in meaningful ways.